tomrod10/cam-vis/.github/ISSUE_TEMPLATE/feature_request.md

 A list of relevant files for this issue.
 This will help people navigate the project and offer some clues of where to start.
 - `/example/main.py`

-#### To Reproduce
-If this issue is describing a bug, include some steps to reproduce the behavior.
-[Type here]

 #### Tasks
 Include specific tasks in the order they need to be done in.
 Include links to specific lines of code where the task should happen at.
 - [ ] Did x